APanico12/EX_INFERENTIAL/README.md

 ## Newton's Method

 Newton's method is a numerical algorithm used to find the zeros of a function.
-In this program, it is applied to find the zero of the derivative of the log-likelihood function with respect to the parameter $ \alpha $.
+In this program, it is applied to find the zero of the derivative of the log-likelihood function with respect to the parameter $ alpha $.
-Starting from an initial estimate, $\alpha_0$, the method iteratively updates the solution using the formula:
+Starting from an initial estimate, $alpha_0$, the method iteratively updates the solution using the formula:

 $ \alpha_{n+1} = \alpha_n - \frac{f(\alpha_n)}{f'(\alpha_n)} $